eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 - If the config comment also specifies rule options, they will be compared for deep equality to the existing rule options

 This RFC should wait to begin work until after [feat: add meta.defaultOptions](https://github.com/eslint/eslint/pull/17656) is merged into ESLint.
-That way, a rule's `meta.defaultOptions` can be factored into computing whether an inline config's rule options differ from the previously configured options.
+That way, if a rule defines `meta.defaultOptions`, those default options can be factored into computing whether an inline config's rule options differ from the previously configured options.

 ### Default Values